-When I tell someone that I live in Central America, the one question I am almost always asked is… What is it like to live there?
+When I announce that I live in Central America, the one question I am almost always asked is… What is it like to live there?
 The three countries that I know the best are, Costa Rica, Panama, and Nicaragua.
 They have many similar aspects, like a common language, and roughly similar cultures, but as much as they are similar, they are also distinct from each other.
 The answer is different for each country because they are different countries.

 I have actually lost track of how many times I have been asked what is like to live in Costa Rica.
 It is a difficult question to answer, because it is often asked by people who are thinking about the possibility of making the move here from their native country.
 The list of things to consider is very long.
 Over time I will try to address the most important issues in my blogs, but for now, lets consider some of the items on the top of the list.

 Of the three countries, (Costa Rica – Panama – Nicaragua), Costa Rica is the most expensive.
 The price of almost everything in Costa Rica is more expensive than in the USA.
 There are several reasons for that, but if one has a decent retirement package, they can live very well in Costa Rica.
 I like to use a rule of thumb comparison chart to show the difference in the cost of living in each country.

 Below is my chart to show the cost of living in the three countries as compared to the USA.
 It is a general unscientific comparison.

 If you consider a basket of goods and services, that in the USA costs an even $1000, then here is the comparison for that same basket of goods and services in: